Introduction to viruses

 A virus is a tiny infectious agent that reproduces inside the cells of living hosts.
 When infected, the host cell is forced to rapidly produce thousands of identical copies of the original virus.
 Unlike most living things, viruses do not have cells that divide; new viruses assemble in the infected host cell.
 But unlike simpler infectious agents like prions, they contain genes, which allow them to mutate and evolve.
 Over 4,800 species of viruses have been described in detail out of the millions in the environment.
 Their origin is unclear: some may have evolved from plasmids—pieces of DNA that can move between cells—while others may have evolved from bacteria.

 Viruses are made of either two or three parts.
 All include genes.
 These genes contain the encoded biological information of the virus and are built from either DNA or RNA.
 All viruses are also covered with a protein coat to protect the genes.
 Some viruses may also have an envelope of fat-like substance that covers the protein coat, and makes them vulnerable to soap.
 A virus with this "viral envelope" uses it—along with specific receptors—to enter a new host cell.
 Viruses vary in shape from the simple helical and icosahedral to more complex structures.
-Viruses range in size from 20 to 300 nanometres; it would take 33,000 to 500,000 of them, side by side, to stretch to 1 cm.
+Viruses range in size from 20 to 300 nanometres; it would take 33,000 to 500,000 of them, laid end to end, to stretch to 1 cm.